Health, Safety and Security

 The health and safety of each student are of paramount importance to us.
 Accidents and illnesses, unfortunately, do occur during the school day.
 ISZL employs a Registered Nurse to see to the students during school hours for health maintenance, first-aid needs and those who feel ill.
 Students must see the School Nurse before they will be allowed to go home due to injury or illness.
 The Nurse will notify the parents to either come to school to collect the student, which is required for Grade 9 and Grade 10 students.
 Students in Grades 11 and 12 may be released to go home on their own with approval by their parents.

 It is imperative that your child’s Health Form has been returned to the school at the beginning of each new school year and that all emergency contact information is correct.
 These Forms are kept on file and also used for sports and activities trips.
 Please inform the Nurse directly of any special health problems or needs your student has.
-The Nurse plays a vital role in representing student needs through the Student Support Services Department, which comprises of College and Guidance Counsellors, Learning Support staff and the Nurse.
+The Nurse plays a vital role in representing student needs through the Student Support Services Team, which comprises of College Counsellors, Social/Emotional Counsellors, Learning Support Team and the Nurse.

 Some communicable diseases require exclusion from school and treatment prior to return to school.
 The length of exclusion given is a minimal period of time and there is an expectation that children, upon their return to school, will be free of symptoms and feeling well enough to participate in the full school programme.

 - Fever – exclusion from school until child is feeling well and has been fever free for 24 hours.
 In children aged 3 – 5 year old, a temperature of 37.5 degrees Celsius is a fever.
 In children aged 6 years and above, a temperature of 38 degrees Celsius is a fever.

 - Chicken Pox (Varicella) – exclusion for 5 days from onset of rash and all spots dried up and scabbed over.